mecid/mecid.github.io/_posts/2024-09-24-mastering-container-views-in-swiftui-basics.md

 The new container APIs that SwiftUI introduced this year were missing the part about creating customizable and reusable views.
 I really love how easily it allows us to decompose views and compose them in other ways by hiding the implementation details of our container views.

 Today, we learned how to create custom container views in SwiftUI using new Group and ForEach APIs.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!